The smart, personalized listening solution for challenging speech environments.

 The aSamba comes closest to the Uno, our completely-in-canal hearing aid.
 The Uno is superior because it has a vent to reduce occlusion and a more advanced chip so that it addresses a wider range of hearing loss.
 If you need accessories or an extended warranty for the aSamba, please visit the Accessories section of our Products page.

-No, the Solo is our only device that is an amplifier, not a hearing aid.
+No, the Solo is our only device that is not a hearing aid.
 What this means for you is that you don’t need to have an audiogram to purchase the Solo.
 Many users purchase the Solo if they have not yet been prescribed hearing aids by their doctor, but still feel they want a ‘boost’ in some settings.
 The Solo is perfect if you need occasional help listening in specific environments, like noisy restaurants or group settings with lots of background noise.
-It can be personalized to your hearing preferences using the Audicus Online Hearing Test, or with the Audicus Tuner App and Tuning Kit.
+Because it is a Smart Listening Device, it can be personalized to your hearing preferences using the Audicus Online Hearing Test, or with the Audicus Tuner App and Tuning Kit.

 Keeping your hearing aid clean is a crucial part of keeping it working well.
 Cleaning should be done as often as every day, to once every week, depending on how much earwax or dirt the hearing aid is exposed to.
 You can easily clean the hearing device with a soft cloth, gently rubbing the hearing device with the cloth to rid the device of any debris or wax.